Google's CEO sought to keep the secret mode issue out of the spotlight, the proceedings allege | ExBulletin

 Google spokesman Jos Castaeda told Reuters that the filing “misunderstands the characteristics of emails that refer to unrelated second-hand and third-party accounts.”

-The privacy disclosure of the Alphabet Inc unit has generated regulatory and legal scrutiny in recent years amid growing public concerns about online surveillance.
+The privacy disclosure of the Alphabet Inc (GOOGL.O) unit has generated regulatory and legal scrutiny in recent years amid growing public interest in online surveillance.

-User allegedly filed a lawsuit in June last year https://www.reuters.com/article/us-alphabet-google-privacy-lawsuit/google-faces-5-billion-lawsuit-in-us-for-tracking -private-internet -use-idUSKBN23933H indicates that Google illegally tracked internet usage while browsing Incognito in the Chrome browser.
+A user in June last year filed a lawsuit in which Google illegally tracked Internet usage while browsing incognito mode in a Chrome browser.
 Google said secret mode only prevents data from being stored on the user’s device, revealing that it is fighting a lawsuit.

 In a written update on court preparations submitted to the U.S. District Court on Thursday, user lawyers “hope to try to evict Pichai and Google’s chief marketing officer, Lorraine Touhill.
 There are. “